-(24) This is the largest body to have its existence predicted by the now-discredited Titius-Bode [[TIH-tee-uss-BOHD]] Law.
+(29) This is the largest body to have its existence predicted by the now-discredited Titius-Bode [[TIH-tee-uss-BOHD]] Law.
+When he discovered this planet, William Herschel proposed the name "George's Star."
 The moons of this planet are named for Alexander Pope and William Shakespeare characters, including Titania and Miranda.
 This planet's axis of rotation sits at a 90-degree angle relative to its orbit.
 For the point, name this seventh planet from the Sun.